Jokeren/netlify/content/talk/TOOL19/index.md

 location = "Lake Tahoe, California"

 # Name of event and optional event URL.
-event = ""
+event = "PETASCALE19"
 event_url = "https://dyninst.github.io/scalable_tools_workshop/petascale2019/monday.html"

 # Abstract.
 What's your talk about?
 abstract = ""

 # Summary.
 An optional shortened abstract.
-summary = "Presented our GPU performance tool"
+summary = "Presented the prototype of HPCToolkit's GPU support at PETASCALE'19"

 # Is this a featured talk? (true/false)
 featured = false